Greetings, faithful friends of history and of this blog that likes to reveal the ancient secrets and brilliance of the past!

 Handle terminal from Janow Pomorski.
 Strobin – Żołędziowski 2021: Tab.
 XXII.1.

 The so-called Ship chamber grave from Haithabu contained two undecorated iron bosses and handle fragments that are analogous to Vendel II and Valsgärde 2 (Müller-Wille 1976: 79-80, Abb.
 44.4-6).
 Narrowed ends have been preserved from the heavily fragmented handle, which indicates that the core of the handle was iron, hollow and filled with wood.
 The surface of the handle was plated with silver.
 At the very tips, the handle was narrowed to 0.9-1.2 cm, in the widest places the handle is 2.5 cm wide.
 The handle was attached to the board with copper alloy terminals measuring 3.3 × 2.8 cm, of which only one survives.
-It is not possible to determine which of the preserved bosses belonged to the handle.
+It is quite likely that the handle belonged to a boss labeled Bc 1 (diameter 15.3 cm, height 7.5 cm), on the surface of which we found fragments of non-iron decoration, as discussed in our article Decorated shield boss from Haithabu.
+In general, the shield could thus be similar to the finds from Bj 467B and Bj 850.
+The date of the grave goes to the 2nd or 3rd quarter of the 9th century.

 Shield handle from the Ship chamber grave of Haithabu.
 Müller-Wille 1976: Abb.
 44.4-6.